 With gorgeously warm temperatures, this is a great time to make the most of the city’s abundance of spa-swimming pool complexes, complete with wave pools and water slides.
 One of the most popular attractions, Buda Castle, hosts the Festival of Crafts, where masters present unique, traditional crafts through workshops.

 As one of the driest months of the year, Valencia is home to some of the best beaches to visit in August when all you want is sun, surf and sand in Spain.
-As a huge bonus, the nearby town of Buñol hosts the famous food fight festival of La Tomatina.
+As a huge bonus, the nearby town of Buñol hosts one of Spain’s most famous festivals – La Tomatina.

 Get dressed for one of messiest encounters you’re ever likely to have, where revellers pelt each other with tomatoes until the town, and everyone in it, runs red with juicy puree.
 What’s the meaning of it all?
 Nothing but the pure enjoyment of food fights.